 The Copyright Act makes it an offence to:

 (a) remove or alter any electronic rights management information without authority;

 (b) distribute, import for distribution or communicate to the public, without authority, works or copies of works in respect of which electronic rights management information has been removed or altered without authority.

 Rights management information refers to information identifying the work, author, owner, performer, terms and conditions of use or any other codes that represent such information.

 The Copyright Act also provides for offences relating to anti-camcording to combat piracy.
 Any person who operates an audiovisual recording device in a screening room (e.g. cinema) to record any film in whole or in part, or attempts to do so, may be prosecuted for an offence under Section 43A of the Copyright Act.

-The author is one of our partner practising in intellectual property.
+The author is one of our partners practising in intellectual property laws.
 If you require further information or assistance, he can be contacted at firstname.lastname@example.org.